 Tackling food waste means working together with all key players from public and private sectors in order to better identify, measure, understand and find solutions to prevent with food waste.

-FEBA is a member of the EU Platform on Food Losses and Food Waste (FLW), which was established in 2016, and brings together EU institutions, experts from the EU countries and relevant stakeholders and will continue to play a key role in mobilising action to reduce food loss and waste across the EU as part of the Farm to Fork Strategy.
+FEBA has been a member of the EU Platform on Food Losses and Food Waste (FLW), since its established in 2016.
+FEBA was recently appointed for the new 5-year mandate, from 1 January 2022 until 31 December 2026.
+The EU Platform FLW brings together EU institutions, experts from the Member States and relevant stakeholders and will continue to play a key role in mobilising action to reduce food loss and waste across the EU as part of the Farm to Fork Strategy.

 FEBA participates in plenary sessions and contributes to: